 Having smaller bundle services that may rest outside of the larger scale services can be an additional way to tap into other areas of your expertise.
 For professional organizers, consider having a decluttering/downsizing package designed specifically for those who are moving homes.
 As for home stagers, why not have a package for reworking clients’ old furniture into new designs and another for going shopping with them?

 Be sure to include a list of à-la-carte service, too.
-For example, Feng Shui clients may just want a consultation on rearranging furniture they already have.
+For example, Feng Shui design clients may just want a consultation on rearranging furniture they already have.
 Or, if you’re an interior decorator, clients may just want to revamp their window treatments while keeping everything else intact.
 Making sure you’re not only offering rigid service packages will draw in clientele for other services and they may eventually want or need your large-scale packages.
 Don’t close any doors for yourself!

 You should also consider the size of the houses and the surrounding lot when creating your packages.
 Larger homes would typically require more time, more hands, and more work than smaller homes.